cirillogirardi/Dissertation/README.md

 # Summary Report

-Given the length of the Notebook, three versions are provided:
+Given the length of the Notebook, two versions are provided:

-  1) The Python Notebook version
+  1) The original Python Notebook version
-  2) A Zip version of the Notebook
+  2) A Zip version of the Notebook.

-  3) A PDF version of the Notebook.
+The zip file can be downloaded through the repository by clicking on the download button.
+This would then store the Notebook locally in order to access it directly and see its content.